alex-gamero/100-days-of-code/log.md

 **Thoughts**: It felt good to get back to my projects after a while.
 With so many classes and now the work, it's hard to find time, but we're doing everything well.

 **Link(s) to work**: [Commit of today](https://github.com/alex-gamero/Nullpoint/commit/9881e466ec573e4bd5179d3277d5c71ccfaf653e)

+### Day 37: July 27, Sunday

+**Today's Progress**: Today I continue with Nullpoint.
+I developed more the history.

+**Thoughts**: I think it's time to finish the project, so I'm trying to wrap up the story and the other two endings.